liber145/rlpack/README.md

 ### Introduction

-**rlpack** is an intuitive, lightweight and flexible reinforcement learning library.
+**rlpack** is an intuitive, lightweight and flexible reinforcement learning library based on TensorFlow.
 It bundles up-to-date reinforcement learning algorithms.